 What Is Full Truckload Shipping?

-Unlike truckload shipping, less-than-truckload shipping means that you partially use the trailer space and share the overall load cost with other shippers.
+Unlike truckload shipping, LTL shipping means that you partially use the trailer space and share the overall load cost with other shippers.
 The less than truckload market is small compared to other shipping modes, however, it is popular among small businesses and individual shippers.
-For small shippers, this method offers much more flexibility and other benefits compared to TL shipping.
+For small shippers, this method offers much more flexibility and other benefits compared to LTL shipping.

 What Are the Benefits of Full Truckload?

 Full truckload shipping is a fast and reliable way to ship large amounts of freight.
 Truckload shipping will work for you, if: